Collecting Delinquent Debt

 Since Fiscal Service was given responsibility for centralized collection of debt, we’ve sharply increased collections through program changes, adding numerous payment streams and categories of debt.

-We’ve also worked with agencies to ensure timely referral of debts more than 180 days past due.
-In fiscal year 2013, collections of federal delinquent debt totaled $7.02 billion, including $1.86 billion in delinquent child support.
+We’ve also worked with agencies to ensure timely referral of debts more than 120 days past due.

 The role of the federal program agencies is critical to the success of collection efforts.
 Those agencies refer eligible delinquent debts to Treasury for collection.